igodspy/HVAC/README.md

 ## Control of Mitsubishi Heavy Industries RLA502A700B via Broadlink IR for Home Assistant
 A small Home Assistant custom component for Mitsubishi Heavy Industries ACs controlled by the RLA502A700B remote.
 IR commands are generated on demand and sent through an existing Home Assistant `remote` entity.

+### Lovelace card with card-mod and mushroom
+See `card-mod_and_mushroom_ac_card.example.yaml` for an example with card-mod and mushroom mods installed for wall installation indicators and better select entities.
 <img width="300" alt="AC_Living_Room" src="https://github.com/user-attachments/assets/635db69b-9c18-49db-83b0-1ae256553286" />

 ### Installation